Getting Started with Tracy

 Development vs Production Mode

 As you can see, Tracy is quite talkative, which can be appreciated in the development environment, while on the production server it would cause a disaster.
 That's because no debugging information should be displayed there.
-Tracy therefore has environment auto-detection and if the example is run on a live server, the error will be logged instead of displayed, and the visitor will only see a user-friendly message:
+Tracy therefore has environment auto-detection.
+If the example is run on a live server, the error will be logged instead of displayed, and the visitor will only see a user-friendly message:

 Production mode suppresses the display of all debugging information sent out using dump(), and of course also all error messages generated by PHP.
 So if you have